onchainstudios/onchainstudios-unity-extensions/Packages/com.onchainstudios.uitoolkitextensions/Documentation/README.md

 ![ListViewEventBusBridgeExample](Images/ListViewEventBusBridgeExample.png)

-There are several key components to the example.
+There are several key parts to the example.

 ******************Scene.ListViewExample:****************** A scene that contains a `UIDocument` and `ScriptGraph` to demonstrate the usage of the `ListViewEventBusBridge`.